What is Meningitis

 Due to the increase of group W meningitis in UK, the meningitis ACWY vaccine has been added to the national immunisation programme for 14 year olds from September 2015.
 The US immunisation schedules has been offering Meningitis ACWY vaccination to 11 and 12 year olds with a booster at 16 years old since 2007.

-At ROC Private Clinic, we follow the US immunisation schedule for Meningitis ACWY vaccine however we will discuss earlier vaccination.
+At ROC Clinic, we follow the US immunisation schedule for Meningitis ACWY vaccine however we will discuss earlier vaccination.

 The vaccine we currently use is called Menveo.
 Menveo can be given from 2 years of age.